WHAT IS OUR MISSION?

 Since OTS does not have sufficient funds for all submitted proposals, a comprehensive review is part of the proposal selection process.
 OTS reviews proposals against several criteria including: potential traffic safety impact, collision statistics, seriousness of identified problem(s), and performance on previous grants.

-OTS' program goal is to help local communities develop traffic safety programs which will contribute toward OTS' vision of "Toward zero deaths, every 1 counts."
+OTS' program goal is to help local communities develop traffic safety programs which will contribute toward OTS' vision of "Saving Lives Through Traffic Safety Efforts."

 OTS grants touch as many state and local agencies as possible.
 The grants are distributed statewide and regionally, as well as to programs that service ten identified regions-Northern California, Northern Bay Area, Sacramento, Southern Bay Area, Central California, Central Coast, Los Angeles County, Inland Empire, Orange County, and Southern Border.

 The Office of Traffic Safety has identified the following ten priority areas of concentration for grant funding:

 Alcohol-Impaired Driving: The program goal is to reduce deaths and injuries attributable to alcohol-impaired driving.
 Sobriety checkpoints, public information, and high school education programs are used to impact alcohol-impaired driving.

 Distracted Driving: The program goal is to reduce deaths and injuries related to distracted driving.
 The primary focus is cell phone use while driving.
 Education, public information, and enforcement are key strategies promoted to reduce cell phone use while driving.

 Drug-Impaired Driving: The primary goal is to reduce deaths and injuries attributed to drivers under the influence of legal and illegal drugs.
 Law enforcement and prosecutors need training to successfully identify, apprehend, and prosecute drug-impaired drivers.
 Testing Laboratories also need state-of-the-art drug testing equipment.